 - they allow you to quickly move the acrylic into place with less movement and effort

-- Requires less beads since they create larger beads.
+- Requires fewer beads since they create larger beads.

 Cost of Acrylic Nail Brushes